 He believed he could not go on because the tragedy he experienced was so severe it basically void his life of all further meaning.
 But as several years passed, he had gotten to the high-point of his life.
 He managed to deal with his depression, become financially stable, find an amazing partner, and boost his self-esteem.

-Finally, he accepted that despite her death being a tragic event, he had done everything he could have and decided he would not allow a single bad event to dictate the rest of his life anymore.
+Finally, he accepted that her death was a tragic event, one which he was not responsible for as he had done everything he could have.
+He decided he would not allow a single bad event to dictate the rest of his life anymore.

 Despite having endured hardship after hardship, he kept on thriving because he took all the pain and negativity and turned it into motivation to achieve great things.